MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ### Remarks

-These floating-point primitives normalize the fractional part of an underflowed floating-point value and adjust the *characteristic*, or biased exponent, accordingly.
-The value is passed as the bitwise representation of the floating point type converted to an array of **unsigned** **short** through the `_double_val`, `_ldouble_val`, or `_float_val` type punning union declared in math.h.
-The return value is the result of **fpclassify** on the input floating-point value, if the operation can't be performed because the input value is a NaN or infinity, and on the output floating-point value if it can.
+These floating-point primitives normalize the fractional part of an underflowed floating-point value and adjust the *characteristic*, or biased exponent, to match.
+The value is passed as the bitwise representation of the floating-point type converted to an array of **unsigned** **short** through the `_double_val`, `_ldouble_val`, or `_float_val` type punning union declared in math.h.
+The return value is the result of **fpclassify** on the input floating-point value if it's a NaN or infinity, and on the output value otherwise.

 ## _dpoly, _ldpoly, _fdpoly